-They are a brand known for their innovative designs, sturdy construction, and pleasing ergonomics.
+They are a brand known for its innovative designs, sturdy construction, and pleasing ergonomics.

-Well, they’ve now branched out into slicker brushes, and the result is pawsome.
+Well, they’ve now branched out into slicker brushes, and the result is awesome.

 For those who aren’t sure what a slicker brush is, they’ve been around in one form or another for epochs, but the most recent generation definitely have the edge.